-Email marketing used to be a simple endeavor with fruitful results.
+Email marketing used to be a simple endeavour with fruitful results.
 Marketers would post content on the web and include a section where viewers could enter in their email addresses if they wanted to see more content or subscribe.
 As the internet has continued to grow and dominate the advertising world, however, fewer and fewer people volunteer to be bombarded with sales.

 Fortunately, industry leaders have grown with the times.
 Realizing that consumers would need some form of incentive to type in that email address and subscribe, marketers began offering enticing perks to get leads, typically known as lead magnets.
-Crafting an effective lead magnet is important, because in the modern advertising climate you have to convince your consumers why they should care about your product.
-Simple curiosity won’t go very far, but by following these simple techniques you can massively increase your subscribers list.
+Crafting an effective lead magnet is important because in the modern advertising climate you have to convince your consumers why they should care about your product.
+Simple curiosity won’t go very far, but by following these simple techniques you can massively increase your subscriber’s list.

-To create an effective lead magnet, you have to offer something of value to your audience, and the only way you can know what your audience values is to do some research.
-You can go through the guesswork of sending out surveys or track the SEO of your niche market, but the best way to find out what your target audience values is to see where they spend their money.
+To create an effective lead magnet, you have to offer something of value to your audience, and the only way you can know what your audience values are to do some research.
+You can go through the guesswork of sending out surveys or track the SEO of your niche market, but the best way to find out what your target audience values are to see where they spend their money.
 People pay for value, so go where the money is.
 There are some very simple ways to do this: